kathgironpe/textile_editor_helper/README.md

 Dependency
 ----------

-To use Textile Editor Helper you must be using either the Prototype or jQuery JavaScript libraries.
-If using Prototype, the Textile Editor Helper starts up on the 'dom:loaded' custom event.
-If using jQuery, it uses the $(document).ready() method.
+To use Textile Editor Helper you must be using either the jQuery JavaScript library.

+jQuery is required and make sure $(document).ready() method is called.
+Prototype is no longer supported.

 For Rails 3.2, vendor/plugins was removed that is why this gem exists.